 It also seems my local fine artwork sells the best.
 Every print I’ve ever sold has been something from California.
 And 99% of them are beach photography.
 I think part of that is that they are my best prints because I often times go back to the same locations several times a year until something special happens.

 I’m also working on something interesting for a buyer right now and it’s something I might start doing regularly.
 It’s a massive Acrylic print on Fujiflex paper.
 The recipe goes like this – Fujiflex Crystal Archive paper face mounted to acrylic then mounted to a dibond base.
 Add some wood or aluminum liners and it’s ready to hang.

 The AlikGriffin.com Blog

 I’ve always blogged for fun.
-Never really knowing what I was doing, but I’ve always had something I poked around on.
+Never really knew what I was doing, but I’ve always had something I poked around on.
 Lately this blog, my personal blog, which I started back in 2012 I think, has recently started blowing up with traffic.
-I will hopefully soon be able to do it fulltime, but we’ll have to see.
+I will hopefully soon be able to do it full-time, but we’ll have to see.
 Fingers crossed.

 Thank you for supporting me and this site!
 Happy New Year!

-I get several emails and comments a day with people needing help with stuff or with general questions.
+I get several emails and comments a day from people needing help with stuff or with general questions.
 So don’t be shy.